teja1412-hub/teja1412-hub/README.md

 ## Hi there, I'm Bhavya Teja Vejandla 👋

 - A bit about me: I'm a **Master's** student **@NEU Boston**, majoring in **Computer Science**.
 Formerly completed my undergrad at **IIT Bhubaneswar** in CS, followed by a year at **MAQ Software as an SWE-1** where I worked on a client project for Microsoft on its enterprise application called CEHub.
-I'm looking for SWE intern/open-source opportunities to **1)** build experience and **2)** try finding something interesting, challenging & meaningful, smthg I wanna really dive into and be excited about.
+I'm looking for **SWE intern/open-source opportunities** to **1)** build experience and **2)** try finding something interesting, challenging & meaningful, smthg I wanna really dive into and be excited about.
 Hit me up if you have any suggestions/leads/maybe just wanna talk!

 - 🔭 I’m currently working on ... on a few ideas: one is a computer vision project on a medical image analysis. want to dive into open-source contribution.
 But long term is to build a path for entry into HFT/tech companies.
 Why HFT?
 No idea, just felt them really interesting and slightly because they work with C++!
-- 🌱 I’m currently learning ... goal (by the end of my master's): distributed systems, scalability.
-The other is on Computer Vision.
+- 🌱 I’m currently learning ... goal (by the end of my master's): **distributed systems, scalability**.
+The other is on **Computer Vision**.
 - 👯 I’m looking to collaborate on ... as above: any interesting problems which can keep me up at night
-- 🤔 I’m looking for help with ... networking?
-I don't know the basics, so learning.
+- 🤔 I’m looking for help with ... **networking?** I don't know the basics, so learning.
 PLss give me tips, anything helps (more than you know)!
 - 💬 Ask me about ... anything you wanna know, literally anything.
-Some tips: Professionally: my work on CEHub during my tenure, difficulties, achievements, my work personality etc. Personally: Interests, goals, ambitions, hobbies (sketching, music, mystery novels and medicine/crime-solving series) or maybe on anime: Detective Conan iyk which I'm a die-hard fan of.
+Some tips: Professionally: my work on CEHub during my tenure, difficulties, achievements, my work personality etc. Personally: Interests, goals, ambitions, hobbies (sketching, music, mystery novels and medicine/crime-solving series) or maybe on anime: **Detective Conan** iyk which I'm a die-hard fan of.
 - 📫 How to reach me: vejandla.03@gmail.com | [linkedin.com/in/bhavya-teja-vejandla](https://www.linkedin.com/in/bhavya-teja-vejandla/)
 - 😄 Pronouns: she/her
-- ⚡ Open to SWE internships — Summer/Fall 2026 - Spring 2027
+- ⚡ **Open to SWE internships — Summer/Fall 2026 - Spring 2027**
 ---

 ## 🛠️ What I work with